 If you wish to fund your account through payroll deduction, complete the bottom of Section 6 of the application.

 There is an $50 Automated Funding Grant available to certain Maine accounts, learn more...

-You can send checks made payable to “NextGen FBO (child’s name)” anytime when you have a full $50 or more to contribute.
+You can send checks made payable to “NextGen FBO (child’s name)” anytime when you have a full $25 or $50 or more to contribute.
 Contribution coupons are available to make it easy for you and family members to make contributions to your NextGen account.

 Other Matching Grants may be available, learn more...

 Can other people make contributions to my child’s NextGen account?